deeptools/deepTools/manual/QC.md

 GC or...).
 For this, it samples a large number of equally sized genome bins and counts how many times we see a bin with 50% GC (or 10% GC or 90% or...).
 These __expected values are independent of any sequencing, but they do depend on the respective reference genome__.
-This means, that the expected values will of course differ between mouse and fruit fly due to their genome's different GC contents, but it also means that strong biases in the reference genome assembly might lead to a false positive diagnosis of GC bias.
+This means, that the expected values will, of course, differ between mouse and fruit fly due to their genome's different GC contents, but it also means that strong biases in the reference genome assembly might lead to a false positive diagnosis of GC bias.

 After the expected values, the tool samples the BAM file of sequenced reads.
 Instead of noting how many genomic regions